 The public education system has determined children as young as 3 need to be exposed (no pun intended) to comprehensive sex education.
-These days sex education typically involves an opportunity for kids to understand where they and their peers fall on the ever growing “gender spectrum”.
+Sex education these days almost always involves teaching kids that they and their peers fall on an ever growing “gender spectrum”.

 Clearly our culture is obsessed with sex.

 Sex is an idol we worship in this culture and the lies we believe about sex are leading our culture into a hell we will never crawl out of unless we start telling ourselves the truth and walking in that truth promptly.
 Walking in truth begins with pinpointing lies that have led us astray.
 I do not pretend to know everything there is to know about this subject.
 However I do know that the following five beliefs are lies many in our culture (including many Christians) have come to believe.